 - Red Bell Pepper Paste - I roasted red bell pepper to make the paste.
 On stove roast the pepper on fire, turning it around.
 I inserted a metal skewer into the pepper and then roasted.
 Once blisters are formed on the skin of the pepper, place in an aluminum foil and wrap it.
 Let it rest for 10 - 15 minutes.
 Peel off the skin, chop it and grind the pepper to paste.
 Do not add any water.
 Though I did not add any water, my paste was watery.
 I think I did not roast the pepper properly.
 Since the paste was water, I wished I had roasted the paste along with sauteed onions until the liquid evaporated.

-To check out what I have posted so far for this marathon, check here.
+To check out what I have posted for this marathon, check fire up the oven recap.